siberoloji/siberoloji.github.io/content/en/docs/howtos/linuxmint/5-networking/230-2025-02-24-how-to-manage-network-bandwidth-with-cinnamon-desktop-on-linux-mint.md

 ---
 Efficiently managing network bandwidth is crucial for maintaining a smooth and responsive Linux Mint system, especially when running multiple applications that consume internet resources.
 The Cinnamon Desktop Environment provides a user-friendly interface, and combined with various Linux Mint tools and utilities, you can monitor, control, and optimize network bandwidth effectively.

-In this blog post, we will explore different methods to manage network bandwidth on Linux Mint with Cinnamon Desktop, covering both graphical and command-line approaches.
+In this article, we will explore different methods to manage network bandwidth on Linux Mint with Cinnamon Desktop, covering both graphical and command-line approaches.

 ## 1. Understanding Network Bandwidth Usage